garybgenett/gary-os/README.md

 load GaryOS from the server, and will also pass any additional boot parameters to the [Linux Kernel] directly from the PXE server configuration.

-DHCPd and TFTPd are included in GaryOS.
+DHCPd and TFTPd are included, so GaryOS can also act as the PXE server.
 An example DHCPd configuration is below.
 GRUB must be used as the 'filename' in order to pass Linux kernel parameters to GaryOS via 'extensions-path'.
 Otherwise, the GaryOS kernel can be used directly as 'filename' without any other options.

   ```
   next-server             0.0.0.0;